christc4/archived-sites/archive.avsbq.org/quotes.md

 - The moment I started working at the bank, I immediately knew this.
 My friend put it best: We're not even the cogs in the machine.
 We're the grease.
 - Who watches the watchmen?
 - &ldqou;Extremism&rdquo; is a meaningless term.
 It's whatever the current brokers of power determine it to be.
-- By nature of being on the side of thruth, its easy to make everyone else look like the fools they are
+- By nature of being on the side of truth, its easy to make everyone else look like the fools they are

     First they came for the Xs, and I did not speak out-because I was not a X.